Articulating Hitches: Should you consider using one?

 Our Lock N Roll articulating hitch saved our bacon.
 It allowed the trailer to roll independently of the Jeep.
 The Jeep kept all four wheels on the ground.
 I truly believe that if we had had a traditional ball coupler, we very likely would have rolled the Jeep as well.
 My husband built this Overlander Trailer.
 The thing is beefy as heck, built to go off road anywhere the Jeep can go.
 The roof rack and roof top tent took the brunt of the damage, as you can see in the pics.
 The trailer itself was not damaged other than a little corner ding and the front spare tire rack was destroyed.
 In fact, a couple hunters stopped and helped us roll it back over onto its wheels and we towed it all the way home to Iowa.

-Every single trailer I pull from now on will have an articulating hitch.
+Every single off-road trailer we build from now on will have an articulating hitch.
 It costs $300-500 to upgrade to one of these, but it’s worth every penny to me!

 Connect with me!